clipperrrrrrr/Rupee/README.md

 17.6M digitalrupee was produced for swapping.
 500k were mined 1-200 blocks to bring that amount to 18.1M DRS, the amount needed for the swap.

-Since then, the DigitalRupee repository has been rebaselined to show the fork relationship properly.
+Since then, the Rupees repository has been rebaselined to show the fork relationship properly.

 ## BCT Thread ##

 https://bitcointalk.org/index.php?topic=2307909.0

-Rebrand from KryptKoin [KTK] to DigitalRupee [DRS]
+Rebrand from KryptKoin [KTK] to Rupees [DRS]

 ## Coin Specs ##
 <table>